 - i.
 Lectures

-- i .
+- ii.
 Conferences

-- i.
+- iii.
 Group discussions

 - iv.
 Case studies

 - v.
 Role-playing

-- vi Programme instruction

 - vi.
+Programme instruction

+- vii.
 T-Group Training

-Special Purpose Training
+6.3.3 Special Purpose Training

 The training provided to an employee of an organization for any special purpose is known as special purpose training.
-Aspecial purpose in an organization is always well defined and serves a short term purpose.
+A special purpose in an organization is always well defined and serves a short term purpose.
 Such training is usually done in organizations for projects that a company undertakes.